ubc-lib-geo/gis-workshop-waml-template/content/glossary.md

 ## Git Commands:
 Use these on your local terminal.
+Note that these are just a few of the most common basic commands.
+See [Git documentation](https://git-scm.com/docs).

 **Add (command)** – `git add myfile.txt`.
 Add is the first step in adding a new file or a modified file into a Git repository.
 The Add command adds new/modified files to a staging area.